arron21/spiritandground-hugo/content/poetry/sanctuary.md

 \-

-You will cry for Sanctuary, I imagine
+You will cry for sanctuary, I imagine

 Weep for grace

+\-

-lords and ladies of the United States
+god's lords and ladies

-at their knees, pleading
+At their knees, pleading

-for Sanctuary;
+For sanctuary;

-the audacity.
+The audacity.